EdwardTyantov/LapSRN/README.md

 \+ Perceptual loss instead of MSE.

 Perseptual loss: VGG_16 with one input channel (Y-channel) with random weights.
-It's suitable according to [A Powerful Generative Model Using Random Weights for the Deep Image Representation](https://papers.nips.cc/paper/6568-a-powerful-generative-model-using-random-weights-for-the-deep-image-representation.pdf)
+It's suitable according to [A Powerful Generative Model Using Random Weights for the Deep Image Representation](https://papers.nips.cc/paper/6568-a-powerful-generative-model-using-random-weights-for-the-deep-image-representation.pdf).
+Pretrained model didn't change anything (You can load it here()).

 Based on the code: https://github.com/BUPTLdy/Pytorch-LapSRN (a lot of refactoring and enhancements have been made).